Dog Bite Lawyers in Boonville, MO

 If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-- Gather evidence — While you're still at the scene, take photos of the surrounding scene and any injuries.
-Ask for the contact info of the dog's owners and any people who saw what happened, without getting into an argument with the owner.
+• Acquire evidence — While you're still at the scene, take pictures of the surrounding scene and any injuries.
+Get the name and information of the dog's owners and any people who saw what happened, without getting into a confrontation with the owner.

-- Get medical attention — Even if you don't end up going to the emergency room, you need to get evaluated by a healthcare professional.
-Dog bites frequently lead to infection, and shots or medications may be necessary to get you fully healthy.
-Additionally, you'll need proof that you were injured in order to make a claim.
+• Seek medical treatment — Even if you don't end up going to the emergency room, you need to get checked out by a doctor or other medical professional.
+Dog bites frequently cause infection, and you may need to receive a tetanus shot or other treatment to prevent complications.
+Additionally, you'll need documentation of your injuries in order to make a claim.

-- Report the bite — Depending on where the incident occurred, you may need to report the dog bite to the local animal control agency or police department.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the incident to show the insurance company.
+• Report the attack — Depending on where you were when you were attacked, you may need to file a report with the local animal control agency or police department.
+This can help to ensure that the dog is free of disease and infection, and that there is documentation of the attack to corroborate your story.

-- Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
-Be wary of accepting a settlement before you speak to an attorney, as it may not fully cover the costs of your medical bills and other expenses.
+• Don't believe insurance companies — Insurance companies want to settle claims as quickly and cheaply as possible.
+Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.

-- Consult with a personal injury lawyer — A lawyer who specializes in injury claims can help you determine the best way to move forward.
-They can look into the details of your case and help you to determine how much compensation you deserve for your dog bite injury in Boonville, MO.
+• Call a personal injury lawyer — An attorney who specializes in injury claims can help you determine the best way to move forward.
+They can evaluate the circumstances of the incident and help you to determine how much compensation you are owed for your dog bite injury in Boonville, MO.

-What Can a Dog Bite Lawyer in Boonville, MO Do for Me?
+How a Dog Bite Lawyer in Boonville, MO Can Help

 A dog bite lawyer in Boonville, MO can provide a range of services to help you with your case.
-Here are some of the things they can do for you:
+Here are some of the benefits to hiring an attorney for your claim:

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Boonville, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to court if necessary.
-Throughout your case, your Boonville, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.
+• Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Boonville, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to trial if necessary.
+Throughout the duration of your case, your Boonville, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.

-- Acquire evidence — A dog bite lawyer can acquire evidence that backs up your side of the story.
+• Gather evidence — A dog bite lawyer can acquire evidence to support your claim.
 This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can negotiate with the dog owner's insurance company for you.
-Insurance companies want to minimize claims, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.
+• Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company on your behalf.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can stand up for you and make sure you get a fair settlement.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold people accountable for the harm they cause.
-Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.
+Any law regarding personal injury is designed to keep innocent people from harm and to hold negligent actors accountable for the damages they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Instead, both Missouri and Illinois adhere to "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has been aggressive before or if the home owner did anything wrong.
-Strict liability recognizes that dog owners are responsible for the behavior of their dog, while allowing dog bite victims who did nothing wrong to get full compensation without having to prove wrongdoing on the part of the dog owner.
+Instead, both Missouri and Illinois follow "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has a history of aggression or or if the home owner did anything wrong.
+Unlike other forms of liability, such as negligence, strict liability does not require the victim to prove that the dog owner did anything wrong.
+Instead, the mere fact that the dog bit you is enough to establish liability.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.